Six Long-Term Dividend Stocks for Income Investors

 - Walgreens Boots Alliance (Nasdaq: WBA)

 To make this list, the companies need a successful track record, growth potential and a reasonable valuation.
-One starting point I used was a list of Dividend Achievers.
-These are companies that have paid and raised their dividend for the last 25 consecutive years.
+One starting point I used was a list of Dividend Aristocrats.
+These are companies that have paid and raised their dividends for the last 25 consecutive years.

-This shows cashflow consistency and growth.
+This shows cash flow consistency and growth.
 But it’s also important to consider survivorship bias.
 Long-term dividend stocks come and go.
-So, I took a closer look at each company’s growth potential and dividend safety going forward.
-Let’s look at some of the companies’ highlights…
+So I took a closer look at each company’s growth potential and dividend safety.
+Let’s look at some of the highlights…

-1. Coca-Cola has increased its dividend the last 58 years.
-And its dividend yield is 3.3%.
-To support this payout, Coca-Cola is a consumer goods giant that offers over 500 different brands.
+1. Coca-Cola has increased its dividend the last 59 years.
+And its dividend yield is 2.8%.
+To support this payout, Coca-Cola is a consumer goods giant that offers more than 500 different brands.
 It also has global reach in more than 200 countries and territories.

 This size helps it produce steady income.
 Many of its products also do well during downturns.
-So, it’s a defensive consumer staples stock.
-This is one reason Warren Buffett has invested in Coca-Cola and it’s his third largest holding.
+So it’s a defensive consumer staples stock.
+This is one reason Warren Buffett has invested in Coca-Cola, his third-largest holding.

 From a valuation standpoint, Coca-Cola stock isn’t as cheap as it’s been in the past.
-Its price-to-earnings (P/E) ratio comes in just above 20.
-Although, that’s not really a bad price to pay in this low interest rate world.
-You can collect a growing 3.3% dividend yield.
+Its price-to-earnings (P/E) ratio comes in at almost 27.
+Although that’s not really a bad price to pay in this low interest rate world.
+You can collect a growing 2.8% dividend yield.

 To learn more about Coca-Cola stock, check out Coca-Cola’s dividend history.

-The company has 10 main product categories and it grew organic sales in nine out of the ten.
-To go with that, total e-commerce organic sales grew 40% and are now over 10% of our total company sales.
+The company has 10 main product categories, and it grew organic sales 6% across these categories in 2021.
+To go with that, total e-commerce organic sales are growing steadily and making up a bigger portion of total company sales.
 This growth should help Procter & Gamble remain a top long-term dividend stock.

 To learn more about investing in Procter & Gamble, check out Procter & Gamble’s dividend safety.

-3. Walmart has increased its dividend the last 47 years.
-And its dividend yield is 1.6%.
-This is the lowest on the list but it still handily outpaces inflation.
+3. Walmart has increased its dividend the last 48 years.
+And its dividend yield is 1.89%.
+This is the lowest on the list, but it’s hard to beat the consistency of Walmart’s dividend growth.
 Walmart has also produced high share price appreciation over the years.

 One of Walmart’s biggest challenges is its transition to online sales.
 Amazon (Nasdaq: AMZN) has taken a big bite of e-commerce market share.
-Although, Walmart is nipping at its heels.
-In quarter four 2020, its e-commerce sales grew 35%.
+Although Walmart is nipping at its heels.
+In FY 2021 and 2022, its e-commerce sales grew a combined 70%.

-From a valuation standpoint, Walmart has just over a 20 P/E ratio.
-So, it’s right in line with the previous two picks.
-And this higher levels make sense with the stock market near its all-time highs.
+From a valuation standpoint, Walmart has just under a 27 P/E ratio.
+So it’s right in line with the previous two picks.

 To learn more about Walmart as an investment, check out Walmart’s dividend history.

-4. IBM has increased its dividend the last 24 years.
-And its dividend yield is 5.3%.
-IBM isn’t a Dividend Aristocrat but it should be by the end of this year.
+4. IBM has increased its dividend the last 25 years.
+And its dividend yield is 4.62%.
+IBM is the newest Dividend Aristocrat on this list.

 Overall, IBM has struggled to transition from its mainframe business.
-It’s been slow to build up cloud services and other faster growing areas.
-Although, Big Blue isn’t down for the count.
-It’s aggressively investing in new tech and also acquired Red Hat last year for $34 billion.
+It’s been slow to build up cloud services and other faster-growing areas.
+Although Big Blue isn’t down for the count.
+It’s aggressively investing in new tech and also acquired Red Hat recently for $34 billion.

-From a valuation standpoint, IBM has just over a 10 P/E ratio.
-Investors have beaten it down but that’s why it’d dividend yield is on the higher end.
-If IBM can capitalize on some of its new innovation, IBM could be one of the best long-term dividend stocks to buy.
+From a valuation standpoint, IBM has just over a 23 P/E ratio.
+Investors have beaten it down, but that’s why its dividend yield is on the higher end.
+If IBM can capitalize on some of its innovation, it could be one of the best long-term dividend stocks to buy.

 To learn more about IBM stock, check out IBM’s dividend history.

 5. AT&T has increased its dividend the last 35 years.
-And its dividend yield is 7.2%.
-This is the highest yield on this list but it also comes with higher risk.
+And its dividend yield is 5.56%.
+This is the highest yield on this list, but it also comes with higher risk.
 AT&T has a huge pile of debt that concerns some investors.

-Although, the company is a cash flow machine and should continue to pay both its debt and dividend payments.
-AT&T has a steady subscription model and has expanded its service offerings by acquiring Time Warner for over $80 billion.
+Although the company is a cash flow machine and should continue to pay both its debt and dividend payments.
+AT&T has a steady subscription model and has expanded its service offerings by acquiring Time Warner for more than $80 billion.

-From a valuation standpoint, AT&T has below a 20 P/E ratio.
-Due to debt concerns, investors aren’t willing to pay as high of a premium as Coca-Cola, Procter & Gamble and Walmart.
+From a valuation standpoint, AT&T has P/E ratio below 10.
+Due to debt concerns, investors aren’t willing to pay as high of a premium for it as they are for Coca-Cola, Procter & Gamble and Walmart.
 Still, AT&T has a good risk-to-reward setup going forward.

 To learn more about investing in AT&T stock, check out AT&T’s dividend history.

-6. Walgreens Boots Alliance has increased its dividend the last 44 years.
-And its dividend yield is 5.4%.
-That’s a healthy yield but similar to AT&T, investors are worried about debt levels.
+6. Walgreens Boots Alliance has increased its dividend the last 45 years.
+And its dividend yield is 4.67%.
+That’s a healthy yield, but, like AT&T, investors are worried about debt levels.

 From a valuation standpoint, Walgreens P/E ratio doesn’t look great.
-It comes in just above 40 due to an unusual drop in short-term earnings.
-But if the company’s management is able to deliver as promised, now could be a great time to buy for the long-term.
+It comes in just above 6.
+But if the company’s management can deliver as promised, now could be a great time to buy for the long term.

 To learn more about Walgreens stock, check out Walgreens Boots Alliance dividend history.